sychh/sychh.github.io/_pages/about.md

 ---

 Hi, this is Siying Hu ~~
 I received my PhD degree in Computer Science at City University of Hong Kong, supervised by Prof. Zhicong Lu.
+Master of Interaction Design in Univeristy of Queensland.

 Research Interests